 Here are some tips for getting things back in balance:

 - Avoid sitting for extended periods.
 If you must sit for work or other reasons, sit with good posture and be sure your hips are level or slightly higher than your knees.
+It’s a good idea to put a towel folded lengthwise under your hips when sitting.
+This tilts the pelvis in a way that lengthens the hamstrings and relaxes the psoas muscles.
 Avoid bucket seats and chairs without support for your low back.
 Try to get up and move around every hour.

 - Add support to your car seat.
 Use a rolled up towel underneath your sit bones and/ or behind your lumbar spine to keep the psoas and hip sockets released.
 If you are traveling long distances, stop every 3 hours to stretch and walk around for 10 minutes.